VK-Analyst/Olympics-Data-Analysis/README.md

 # Olympics-Data-Analysis

-## There are 2 datasets in above csv files
+## There are 2 datasets in above Excel files

 1. **athletes**: Contains information about all the athletes who participated in the Olympics.
 2. **athlete_events**: Contains information about all the events that happened over the years.
 The athlete_id in this table refers to the id column in the athletes table.